Worker 'stabbed' in grounds of Ayr hospital as police search grounds

-A Scots hospital was put on lockdown after a worker was reportedly stabbed on the grounds.
+A Scots hospital was put on lockdown after a worker was stabbed on the grounds.

-Police swarmed Ailsa Hospital in Ayr after 10am on Thursday after reports of a knife attack.
+Police swarmed Ailsa Hospital in Ayr after 10am on Thursday after a reported knife attack.

 The woman was rushed to hospital, where her condition is described as serious but stable.